khalidlaaouissi/ssl-certy/README.md

-# SSL Certificate Verification & Generation
+# SSL Certificate Verification , Generation & Renew

-This is a Python application built using the tkinter library for SSL certificate verification and generation.
-It provides the following functionalities:
+SSL Certy is a simple tool for SSL certificate operations, including verifying SSL certificates from files or URLs, generating self-signed SSL certificates, and renewing SSL certificates, it provides the following functionalities:

 - Verification of SSL certificates by either uploading a .pem file or entering a URL.
 - Displaying detailed information about the verified SSL certificate.
 - Generation of self-signed SSL certificates with customizable parameters.
+- Renewing SSL certification

 ## Features